 Mom was right.
 We had been getting on each other’s last frazzled nerves for several weeks.
 I soon texted and called a few of my close friends in Dallas to tell them I was coming up one weekend in April.
 Just planning the trip was quite reinvigorating, I hate to say.
 No offense Mom.
 But 4-5 nights just for me?
 Oh yeah!
 Where do I sign?
 Plus, my friends got excited, one in particular: my all-time best friend of near 25-years.
 Literally like a brother to me.
 His name?
 James, James E. Allen III, and he was my one and only closest male friend.
 Then a situation happened.

 On the weekend-Sunday prior to my arrival in Dallas the following Thursday, James informed me he would have to have Quadruple Bypass Surgery and Heart-valve Replacement April 27th, the day before I arrive.
 My entire “Getaway” plans just changed, drastically.
-No longer was my trip going to be ALL fun and relaxation, especially with the main character (James) would not be readily available as planned.
+No longer was my trip going to be ALL fun and relaxation, especially with the main character (James) not being readily free and available as planned.
 Before this medical news, we had already decided to do several of our favorites things together: watch the Dallas Mavericks basketball playoff games as well as the Dallas Stars hockey playoff games together at two-three of our favorite bars.
 Chunk all those plans out the window now.
 He would be in a hospital bed my entire trip.

 If you would like to read much more extensive details of my trip and the events surrounding James, my dearest friend, go here: Further details.